OnChainSurvivor/OnChainSurvivor/README.md

 -   **Twitter**:  [@OnChainSurvivor](https://twitter.com/onchainsurvivor)

-Thank you for visiting our repository!
+Thank you for visiting!
 I hope you enjoy Onchain Survivor as much as I enjoy developing it.
 Happy surviving!

 ## Donations